-Mark Werchowski was born in San Antonio, Texas, but was raised in Upstate New York amid the musical explosions of the 1970s and 1980s.
-After attending high school, Mark went on to study at Berklee College of Music in Boston.
-Since his schooling, Mark has performed in New York City, Boston, Los Angeles, and extensively in Upstate New York.
+Born in San Antonio, Texas, but raised in Upstate New York amid the musical explosions of the 1970s and 1980s, Mark formed his first bands, US 101 and Rampage while attending High School at Oriskany Central.
+Mark went on to study at Berklee College of Music in Boston and has performed in New York City, Boston, Los Angeles, and extensively in Upstate New York.

-When Mark returned from Berklee, he started playing for a local band called the Runts before starting his own band, NightTrain, in the Fall of 1980 with Rokki Mason, Sam Madonia and Steve Lamascola.
-Dave Simone and Mark Bolos would also later play in NightTrain, with technical support from Andre Carunchio, Jennifer Werchowski, Steve Genovese, Larry Perry, John Genarro, Brian Thomas, Tom Duell and Mark Daniello, among others.
+Returning from Boston, Mark played in the band Silk Razor.... in early 1980 Mark formed a new local powerhouse called the Runts with former Frogs guitarist Brian Marcantonio.
+NightTrain was formed in the Fall of 1980, with Rokki Mason, Sam Madonia and Steve Lamascola, with technical support from Andre Carunchio, Jennifer Werchowski, Steve Genovese, Larry Perry, John Genarro, Brian Thomas, Tom Duell and Mark Daniello among others.
 NightTrain would play venues such as JJ's (Rome), Joe Bravo's West Leyden Hotel (West Leyden), the Casabogie, TJ's (Pittsfield, Mass.), Milo's (Utica), Hot Rocks (Utica), the Leather Bottle (Rome), and Coleman's (Rome).
 NightTrain would go on to record Mark's original song "Never Too Old (to Rock and Roll)" which received wide radio play in the Mohawk Valley.

 In September 1984, Mark and Rokki joined forces with Joel Ciotti to form Dillinger.
 Dillinger also toured widely, bringing live Rock and Roll to the far corners of New York in small Adirondack towns like Malone and Saranac Lake.
 Dillinger would record another song written by Mark called "You Can't Get It On Credit," which was also met with overwhelming local success.

-In the summer of 1987, Dillinger decided to pack up and try their luck in the heart of the 1980s rock and roll scene: Los Angeles, California.
-With instruments in tow, the guys met the Pacific coast and played gigs at clubs on the Sunset Strip, such as "The Central," which would later become Johnny Depp's "Viper Room."
+In the summer of 1987 Dillinger played to a record crowd in excess 0f 6700 people at the Stittville Field Days!
+After receiving encouraging words from Rome native and Motley Crue, Bon Jovi manager Doug Thaler Dillinger decided to pack up and try their luck in the heart of the 1980s rock and roll scene Los Angeles, Three guys who had never been to California.....lol With instruments in tow, the guys met the Pacific coast and played gigs at clubs on the Sunset Strip, such as "The Central," which would later become Johnny Depp's "Viper Room."

 In 1990, Mark decided to return home to his roots in Central New York.
-A new line-up of Dillinger ensued, as well as the recording of a new original song, "Rambunctious."
+A new line-up of Dillinger with Jim Kelly, Dan Budzynski and Jim Paltti would pick up where the original line-up left of.
 Mark also began to teach guitar instruction privately and started inspiring a new generation of musicians.

 In 2004, while Mark was still teaching guitar privately at Big Apple Music in New Hartford, NY, he began call on his formal education to teach music in public schools.
-Today, Mark teaches both privately and publicly, at Big Apple Music and in the Utica City School District.
+Today, Mark formerly taught both privately and publicly, at Big Apple Music and in the Utica City School District.